How do I compare different packages?

 How do I switch?

-You can choose a BT bundle from the table above.
-By clicking on the package, you’ll get a breakdown of what’s included.
-This will give you information on a number of features, including channels, extra costs and pricing.
-When you have made a decision, click on the blue ‘See Deal’ button, which will redirect you to the provider’s website where you can finalise your purchase.
+You can choose a deal that suits you from the table above.
+By clicking on the package, you’ll get a breakdown of what’s included in the plan.
+This will give you information on a number of features, including extra costs and pricing.
+You can sort the deals as you wish, be it monthly cost, contract length, total savings or upload speed.
+Once you have made a selection, click on the blue ‘See Deal’ button.
+You will then be redirected to the provider’s website to finalise your purchase.

-Once you have purchased your BT bundle, BT will arrange the switchover from your current provider (the exception to this is if you are currently with Virgin Media, in which case you will have to call to cancel).
+Once you have taken out a mobile broadband deal, you’ll have to inform your current provider that you are leaving.
+This will only apply if you are on a pay monthly plan.
 You’ll usually have to give 30 days’ notice, but read the cancellation terms to see if this applies.
 If you decide to cancel your contract before the minimum term expires, you’ll be subject to a termination charge.

 Six essential questions before you buy